EvoYX/portfolio/README.md

 - IT Blog (Contains all the documenation that I learnt so far)
 - Personal Info
+Front End Library that will be using:
+- Ant-Design
+Backend:
+- Mongo
 Below are all the documentation I wanted to put in my portfoilo:
 ----
 ### Different ways of CSS Styling